-If you have a garage, you probably have enough room for a home gym… if you look for it.
-The average home gym only requires around a 10 x 6 ft. space for the most effective workouts and small workout room ideas and that space is often easy to find if you are willing to clean up and maybe move supplies to a shed or storage unit (especially true for larger two-car garages where you have a lot of space to work with).
-The extra unused space a garage provides makes it one of the most popular home gym ideas around.
+If you have a garage, you probably have enough room for a home gym, especially if it's a larger two-car garage.
+An effective home workout space only requires around a 10 x 6 ft., and that space is often easy to find if you are willing to clean up.
+Try moving cluttered supplies to a shed or storage unit.
+The extra unused space a garage provides makes it one of the most popular small home gym ideas around

-Do you have an apartment or other living situation where a garage just isn’t an option for small workout room ideas?
-Take a look around your bedroom: With a little repositioning of bedroom furniture, you may be able to clear out a large enough corner for a basic home gym.
-The caveat is that ground-floor bedrooms tend to work far better for small home gym ideas than those located on upper floors, where a home gym may be too noisy.
-When looking for home gym ideas, be sure to see if your bedroom will work.
+If a garage just isn't an option, take a look around your bedroom: With a little repositioning of bedroom furniture, you may be able to clear out a large enough corner for a basic home gym.
+The caveat is that ground-floor bedrooms tend to work far better for small home gym ideas than those located on upper floors, where heavy exercise equipment may be too noisy.
+However, some simple DIY weights fit almost anywhere and can be packed away when not in use.

 Set Up a Basement or Attic Gym

 Take a look at the other available spaces around your home, too!
 If you have a relatively unused attic or basement, these could be potential home gym spots just waiting to be built up into the perfect exercise area.
 Some people even have home gyms out on their patios or in unused corners of the living room.
-It’s all about finding the space that you have.
+It's all about finding the space that you have to exercise from home.

 Plus: Learn about the best home gym flooring ideas.

 Forget that pricey equipment!
 When it comes to home gym ideas, a good set of free weights can do everything those machines can, and they will exercise more muscles with every set, too.
 So invest in a set of free weights, or make some DIY free weights.
 Kettle bells are a newer alternative to traditional dumbbells, but kettle bell movements are also harder to master and riskier to perform without training.
 Always set your weight down gently to protect your gym flooring!